 - Whom?
 For all PRO Members.
 (Already a PRO?
-Register from your dashboard)
+Watch the replay here)

 - How Long? ~2 hours (including Q&A)

 Now is a great time to upgrade to PRO if you haven’t already.
-Get a seat to this session along with complete access to CORE, the entire PRO video library, every Crash Course, and more.
+Replay this session and also get complete access to CORE, the entire PRO video library, every Crash Course, and more.